 Regarding your question about some advice on what I would do in your shoes, in classic financial planning fashion I have to answer “well, it really depends on your personal goals and needs” as there’s no one-size-fits-all answer.
 That being said, here are a few key issues/decisions to consider:

 1) Employee or Owner?
 Ultimately, do you want to DO financial planning, or do you want to BUILD a financial planning BUSINESS?
 In other words, are you looking for a job where you will be employed as a financial planner, or are you looking to create and build a financial planning firm?
 Not surprisingly, starting a planning business entails more potential upside and rewards, but also more risks.
 Historically, most people have gone the “start a planning firm” route either entirely as an independent, or under the umbrella of a broker-dealer or insurance agency as an independent contractor, simply because there were no other options (the firms liked it, as the risk was all on the advisor, not the firm).
-The employee path can be more stable, and the opportunities in that direction have been growing significantly in the past several years (the list of job openings from New Planner Recruiting has never been higher), though some of the best jobs can be hard to find and get (especially when your experience is limited).
+The employee path can be more stable, and the opportunities in that direction have been growing significantly in the past several years; in fact, the majority of financial advisors are now employee advisors, and the list of job openings from New Planner Recruiting has never been higher.
+Unfortunately, though, some of the best jobs can be hard to find and get (especially when your experience is limited).

 In the meantime, you might also be interested in this article I did on my blog last year on tips for new financial planners to maximize their careers.
 Though written in the context of new planners coming out of college, many of the tips there are equally relevant in your context, including getting your CFP certification, joining an association, getting a mentor, going to a conference, volunteering, and tackling your demons.